cociweb/custom_whisper/custom_whisper/DOCS.md

 ## Custom model

 There is a possibility to add a custom model from a remote folder (from a repository or from a webpage).
-The folder should contain the `model.bin`, `vocabulary.txt`, `config.json` and `hash.json`.
+The remote folder of the model should contain the `model.bin`, `vocabulary.txt`, `config.json` and `hash.json`.
 The `hash.json` file should contain the md5sum type hash of the first 3 files in JSON format.

 Eg:
 ```